google/comprehensive-rust/src/user-defined-types/enums.md

 Rust has several optimizations it can employ to make enums take up less space.

- * Niche optimization: Rust will merge unused bit patterns for the enum discriminant.

  * Null pointer optimization: For [some types](https://doc.rust-lang.org/std/option/#representation), Rust guarantees that `size_of::<T>()` equals `size_of::<Option<T>>()`.